AdityaCoppisetti/robotic-arm/journal.md

 now that we have have exported that as step , we also have to export the arduino nano that we made in .step file

+and now we will open onshape and import our board